spatie/myray.app/docs/developing-ray-libraries/debugging.md

 ./node_modules/.bin/ray-proxy
 ```

-Once you start sending ray messages, you'll see the raw payloads being sent in the proxy, along with statistics!
+Once you start sending Ray messages, you'll see the raw payloads being sent in the proxy, along with statistics!